-An investigation by HM Revenue & Customs (HMRC) can be very disruptive and expensive: that's why we strive to resolve matters quickly and secure the best results for individuals and businesses.
+An investigation by HMRC can be very disruptive and expensive: that's why we strive to resolve matters quickly and secure the best results for individuals and businesses.
 We successfully resolve disputes day in and day out because we know how the taxman thinks.

-Our team of tax investigation specialists understands the stress and anxiety investigations can cause.
-Our team, short-listed in 2007 and 2008 and then winners of 'Best Tax Investigations Team' at the prestigious 2009 Taxation Awards, has spent years working at a senior level at HMRC or settling enquiries with tax authorities.
+Our team of tax investigation specialists understand the stress and anxiety HMRC interventions can cause.
+Winners of 'Best Tax Investigations Team' at the prestigious 2009 Taxation Awards, our team has spent years working at either a senior level within HMRC or settling enquiries with tax authorities.

 Understanding the tax inspector allows us to predict HMRC’s actions and respond to them effectively.
 Our expertise allows us to develop a strategy to maintain control of an enquiry and shape the most cost-effective outcome for you.
-We tailor our services to meet your unique needs and can tackle all types of investigations or enquiries.
-We can handle the investigation for you directly or provide a specialist support service to your other advisers, including your legal team.
+We tailor our services to meet your unique needs and can tackle all types of investigations or enquiries, including those under the Contractual Disclosure Facility (CDF).
+We can handle the investigation for you directly or provide specialist support to your other advisers, including your legal team.

 Liechtenstein Disclosure Facility

-HMRC continues to investigate HSBC Swiss account holders using Code of Practice 9 (Civil Investigation of Fraud).
+HMRC continues to investigate HSBC Swiss account holders using Code of Practice 9 (COP9) / Contractual Disclosure Facility.
 Traditionally such investigations have only been used where HMRC is virtually certain that a disclosure of irregularities will be made.
-However it seems that HMRC is now prepared to use COP9 in more speculative circumstances to ensure that account holders cannot take advantage of the Liechtenstein Disclosure Facility.
+However, it seems that HMRC is now prepared to use COP9 in more speculative circumstances and to ensure that such account holders cannot take advantage of the Liechtenstein Disclosure Facility